suciokhan/csv_to_tql_insert_script/README.md

-# csv_to_tql_insert_script ( WORK IN PROGRESS )
+# csv_to_tql_insert_script

-<i>4 JAN 2022: I ran into an issue where Pandas was coercing integers into floats; so far the only fix I've found for this (that wouldn't significantly complicate user experience) causes more problems than it solves, so I'm looking into a non-Pandas-based solution. </i>

-<font color = 'yellow'>Automatically generates a TypeQL script for doing entity and relationship insertions from a .csv file, so you don't have to mess with writing TypeQL. </font>
+<font color = 'yellow'>Automatically generates a TypeQL script for doing entity and relationship insertions from a .csv file, so you don't have to mess with writing TypeQL.</font>

+<b> NOTE </b>

+This is a work in progress.
+Has been tested with strings, floats, integers, and booleans. `Booleans must be entered with 1st letter capitalized and the rest lowercase`(like `False`).
+Testing has not been done yet for datetime types, and there is no current support for hyperedges.`

 ## CSV FORMAT